The Best In Ear Monitors for Musicians - Wireless

 -

-Most IEM receivers are powered by two AA batteries, and since these batteries are widely available, they are the easiest to replace.
-Still, the cost of having to replace these batteries can add up when the receiver is used on a regular basis.
+Most IEM receivers are powered by two AA batteries.
+These batteries are widely available and are easiest to replace, so you won't have to worry about battery life.
+Still, the cost of having to replace these batteries can add up when the receiver is used regularly.
 Some manufacturers have opted for built-in rechargeable batteries, which can be cost-effective in the long run.
 One crucial thing to consider when opting for units with built-in batteries is that some of them will not be readily replaceable.
-Some units require you to send them to the manufacturer or service center to replace.
+Some units require you to send them to the manufacturer or service center for replacement.
 Doing it yourself will most likely void any warranty the unit has.

 The Importance of FCC 2020 Compliance